 A natural environment where families can learn about wildlife and animals through observation, education, and entertainment.
 Pet and feed animals including baby goats, sheep and deer.
 View the Red Foxes, Ring Tailed Lemurs, Zebra, Ostrich, Emu Family, African Serval Cat, Coatimundi, Parrots and more.

-Order house-roasted coffee and upscale comfort meals including a chicken, gaucamole & bacon sandwhich or goat cheese panini in this upscale quaint and charming cafe.
+Order house-roasted coffee and upscale comfort meals including a chicken, guacamole & bacon sandwich or goat cheese panini in this upscale quaint and charming café.

 Take a scenic stroll down Love Lane afterward to explore more shops and restaurants.